laurenemilyto/predicting-credit-risk/README.md

 # Supervised Machine Learning - Predicting Credit Risk

-Built a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+A machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background